Sports Medicine Diagnosis, Treatment, and Rehabilitation

-Sports Medicine Catonsville, Columbia, Eldersburg, & Fulton, MD
+Sports Medicine in Catonsville, Columbia, Eldersburg, & Fulton, MD

 The board-certified, fellowship-trained orthopaedic doctors at Orthopaedic Associates of Central Maryland have expertise in the specialty of sports medicine.
 Our doctors and sports medicine specialists diagnose, treat, and rehabilitate sports-related conditions and injuries, as well as help athletes improve their performance.
 For your convenience, we offer on-site diagnostic imaging and have an on-site surgical center.

 Are you an injured athlete?
 Call (410) 644-1880 for a same-day urgent need appointment at our Catonsville, Columbia, Eldersburg, or Fulton sports medicine clinic, or schedule an appointment with our secure online form.